AstrotechLabs/yii2-jwt-tools/README.md

 }
 ```

-> NOTE: I used `Yii::$app->params['jwt']['secret']` to store my JWT Secret Key, but, I like a lot of the .env files and I store this one there.
+> **NOTE:** in this examples I used `Yii::$app->params['jwt']['secret']` to store my JWT Secret Key, but, I like a lot of the .env files and this information could be stored there

 The `JWTSignatureBehavior` will validate the JWT token sent by `Authorization` HTTP Header.
-If there are some problem with your token this one will throw:
+If there are some problem with your token this one will throw one of Exceptions below:

--   [UnauthorizedHttpException](https://www.yiiframework.com/doc/api/2.0/yii-web-unauthorizedhttpexception) with message `Your request was made without an authorization token.` if token doesn't exists.
+-   [UnauthorizedHttpException](https://www.yiiframework.com/doc/api/2.0/yii-web-unauthorizedhttpexception) with message `Your request was made without an authorization token.` if HTTP Header doesn't exist or token is empty or null.

 -   [UnauthorizedHttpException](https://www.yiiframework.com/doc/api/2.0/yii-web-unauthorizedhttpexception) with message `Authentication token is expired.` if token is out of due.

--   [UnauthorizedHttpException](https://www.yiiframework.com/doc/api/2.0/yii-web-unauthorizedhttpexception) with message `The token signature is invalid.` if the token signarue is invalid.
+-   [UnauthorizedHttpException](https://www.yiiframework.com/doc/api/2.0/yii-web-unauthorizedhttpexception) with message `The token signature is invalid.` if the token signature is invalid.

-If for some reason you need to change the HTTP Header (to be honest I can't see this scenario) you can change this one setting up the `headerName` property, such as below:
+If for some reason you need to change the HTTP Header name (to be honest I can't see this scenario) you can change this one setting up the `headerName` property, such as below:

 ```php
 class YourCuteController extends Controller